Netflix/falcor/documentation/jsongraph.md

 };
 ~~~

-Let’s evaluate the following path to retrieve the reference to the first task in the TODO list:
+Let’s evaluate the following [Path](http://netflix.github.io/falcor/documentation/paths.html) to retrieve the reference to the first task in the TODO list:

 ~~~js
 ["todos", 0]